 What's the difference between a tornado "watch" and a tornado "warning?"

-» RELATED: Metro Atlanta faces tornado, severe storm risk later
+» RELATED: Parts of metro Atlanta faces tornado warning, severe storm risk later

 According to the Georgia Emergency Management Agency, a "watch" means a tornado is possible in your area.
 A "warning" means a tornado has been spotted, and you need to take shelter immediately.